GlobalWebIndex/challenge-python-v1/README.md

 ##### API Documentation

-AS mentioned, the libary yasg facilitates the creation of the API Documenation dynamically.
+As mentioned, the libary yasg facilitates the creation of the API Documenation dynamically.
 The user can browse to the endpoints:
 - swagger/ , or
 - redoc/